nccgroup/singularity/Readme.md

 `attackHostDomain`, the `attackHostIPAddress`, the `attackPayloads`, the `rebindingStrategy` and the `interval`.

-Valid DNS rebinding strategy `"rebindingStrategy"` configuration values and UI correspondance are as follows:
+Valid DNS rebinding strategy `"rebindingStrategy"` configuration file values and corresponding Manager interface values are as follows:

-* `"FromQueryFirstThenSecond"`: "First then second (default, conservative)")
+* `"FromQueryFirstThenSecond"`: "First then second (default, conservative)"
 * `"FromQueryMultiA"`: "Multiple answers (fast)"
 * `"FromQueryRoundRobin"`: "Round robin (IPS/filters evasion)"
-* `"FromQueryRandom"`: "Random (IPS/filters evasion)"
+* `"FromQueryRandom"`: "Random (IPS/filters evasion)".

-The DNS rebinding strategies are explained in a later section.
+These DNS rebinding strategies are explained in a later section.

 You need to edit this file if you add your own payloads or would like to automate an attack (covered later in this document).
 You do not need to edit the configuration file if you want to use existing